BryanHogan/bryanhogan/src/content/blog/ai-coding-tools.md

 - [Cursor](https://cursor.com/pricing)
 - [OpenRouter](https://openrouter.ai/) - Use any provider, no subscription offered, pay per token.

-Many of these tools use their own interface, e.g. when you use the Claude models you use the Claude Code extension, or the Codex extension for Open AI's GPT models.
+Many of these tools use their own interface, e.g. when you use the Claude models you use the Claude Code extension, or the Codex extension for OpenAI's GPT models.
 Some of the Chinese providers don't have their own interface, but it can be integrated into one of the existing ones, e.g. there's an extension for [adding DeepSeek to Copilot](https://github.com/Vizards/deepseek-v4-for-copilot).
 I also found [Cline](https://cline.bot/) to work okay.

 ## What to choose

 I currently mostly use Claude Code and Codex as extensions in VSCode, I found them to be the most consistent and provide the best answers usually.

 Whether Codex or Claude is currently leading changes quite frequently, so I'm not making a statement on that.
 I do have to say that Claude has been quite customer unfriendly recently.
-Codex provides more usage with their around 20€ subscription as well.
+Codex provides more usage with their around 20€/month subscription as well.
 I have been using Codex with the [Svelte MCP](https://svelte.dev/docs/ai/overview) which made it much better at writing Svelte code, [Svelte](https://svelte.dev/) is the front-end framework I prefer to use.

 As more anti-consumer decisions in Codex and Claude trickle in I will be looking to explore the other options mentioned above more and more.